Concentration: Applied Math and Statistics

 Originally from Las Vegas, Nevada, Neimy is a rising sophomore living in Quincy House.
 Her motto in life is “You’re not fully dressed until you put a smile on !”
 At only 60 inches, Neimy is passionate about equal rights, queer issues, and defying stereotypes.
 Neimy also serves as a coordinator for the Queer Resource Center, a campus ambassador for the LGBT pre-professional Out for Undergraduate Business Conference, and a member of Harvard’s newly established Queer Advisory Council.
 She has also worked with LGBT youth in the Greater Boston Area as an intern for the Massachusetts Commission for LGBT Youth.
 Some of Neimy’s favorite things include steak, chicken wangz and social justice.

-Cultural Diversity Chairs:
+Cultural and Gender Diversity Chairs:

 Bio: Kapena is a Native Hawaiian Aztec Reina in Cabot House.
 A joint-concentrator in Music and Statistics hailing from Los Angeles (the *only place* where palm trees, skateboarding teens, oddball bohemians, and the occasional movie star appear), Kapena likes long walks to the fridge, dismantling hegemonic power structures, QUAD LYFE, and playing his Renaissance lute.
 When not werking for QSA, GLOW, or the Office of BGLTQ Student Life, you can find Kapena with his headphones on twerking to a sick Bach fugue on Cabot lawn, or in HRO rehearsal.